-Port Waterfront to the Outer Harbour Recreation Park Lookouts – about 8km, mostly on quiet local roads with some shared-use pathway and several off-road connectors between adjacent streets.
+Port Waterfront to the Outer Harbour Recreation Park Lookouts – about 8km, mostly on quiet local roads with some shared-use pathways and several off-road connectors between adjacent streets.
 The route is signposted (blue and white ‘Greenway’ signs) with most of the road surface marked with sharrows

-2. The East-West Connector (under construction…)
+The East-West Connector (under construction…)

-5. The Mersey Road Bikeway
+5. The Mersey Road Bikeway(under construction…)

-6. The Harbour Loop Path West
+6. The Harbour Loop Path West (under construction…)

 7. The Harbour Loop Path East (under construction…)